mwojick/clip-inserter/README.md

   - This may fail if the document isn't focused at the time it attempts to clear it, but it's not likely to happen unless you go out of your way.

 - Can configure the following in the popup:
-  - Enable/disable on the current site/tab (only on http(s) and file URLs).
+  - Enable/disable on the current site/tab (some pages are restricted like the new tab page).
-  - The polling rate at which it checks the clipboard for new text (from 100ms to 3s).
+  - The polling rate at which it checks the clipboard for new text.
   - The HTML element that wraps the text when inserting into the page.
   - The query selector that's used to find where in the page to insert the text.